MorillonLab/Prostate_additional_scripts/README.md

    - script : https://github.com/MorillonLab/Prostate_additional_scripts/tree/master/DESeq2_prostate24

         - This directory contains the script `DESeq2_script.R` and its readme `README.txt`

+  - How to use it : `README.txt`, or in a terminal, type : ./DESeq2_script.R to see the usage

+   ---

    ## 2) Overlap between GENCODE, MiTranscriptome, DE-kupl and HoLdUp catalogues ##

+   ---